-Based on the book, “Learning to Lead Through Mentoring”, this is the second in the series of mentoring lessons outlining important topics to consider when approaching a mentoring relationship.
+Based on the book, “Learning to Lead Through Mentoring”, this is the fifth in the series of mentoring lessons outlining important topics to consider when approaching a mentoring relationship.
 The full transcript of the book can be found on Amazon.
 The lessons are intended to help the reader approach mentoring relationships with better perspective and can also be useful to the mentor in guiding the relationship and discussion for their mentee or protégé.

 Are you Failing enough?